bruce-hill/btui/README.md

     bt:disable() -- Disables btui
     bt:withdisabled(fn) -- Calls "fn" with btui disabled, then re-enables btui bt:getkey(timeout=-1) -- Returns a keypress (and optionally, mouse x and y coordinates).
-The optional timeout argument specifies how long, in tenths of a second, to wait for the next keypress. bt:print() -- Print text to the terminal bt:clear(type="screen") -- Clear the terminal.
+The optional timeout argument specifies how long, in tenths of a second, to wait for the next keypress. bt:write() -- Write text to the terminal bt:clear(type="screen") -- Clear the terminal.
 Options are: "screen", "right", "left", "above", "below", "line" bt:flush() -- Flush the terminal output.
 Most operations do this anyways. bt:move(x, y) -- Move the cursor to the given position.
 (0,0) is the top left corner.